wikimedia/readinglists-extension-safari/README.md

 Adds a toolbar button that can be clicked to add the current page to the default reading list for the logged in user.

-__IMPORTANT__: Using this extension requires selecting the "keep me logged in" option when logging in to Wikipedia.

 See [debug installation instructions](https://developer.apple.com/library/content/documentation/Tools/Conceptual/SafariExtensionGuide/UsingExtensionBuilder/UsingExtensionBuilder.html).

 ## i18n message fetching